-Services are health care, long-term services and supports (LTSS), supplies, behavioral health services, prescripServices are health care, long-term services and supports (LTSS), supplies, behavioral health services, prescription and over-the-counter drugs, equipment and other services.
+Services are health care, long-term services and supports (LTSS), supplies, behavioral health services, prescription and over-the-counter drugs, equipment and other services.
 Covered services are any of these services that our plan pays for.
 Covered health care, behavioral health, and LTSS are in Chapter 4 of your Member Handbook.
 Your covered services for prescription and over-the-counter drugs are in Chapter 5 of your Member Handbook.